DataSystemsGroupUT/Distributed-SmartML/README.md

 We have also added two classifiers (LDA & QDA) to Spark ML to increase the number of the available classifiers.

 ### Installation
+The library published on Maven public repo and it can be referenced easily as shown below:

 ### Examples